-Martha’s Place is a Maryland state-certified recovery program for women overcoming drug addiction and homelessness.
-Martha’s Place borders Baltimore’s communities of Sandtown-Winchester and Upton and offers both six-month transitional housing as well as long-term Single Room Occupancy (SRO) housing.
+Martha’s Place is a Maryland state-certified recovery program for women overcoming substance abuse and homelessness.
+Martha’s Place borders Baltimore’s communities of Sandtown-Winchester and Upton and offers long-term Single Room Occupancy (SRO) housing.

 Martha’s Place is a program of the 501(c)3 nonprofit (formerly Newborn Holistic Ministries) which was founded in 1996 by life-long community resident Elder C.W.
-Harris.
-Intersection of Change follows a mission to preserve and enrich life in its communities by providing services that will enable residents to meet their material, social, and spiritual needs.
+Harris, Todd Marcus, and Amelia F. Harris.
+Intersection of Change follows a mission to provide programs that enrich the economic, social and spiritual lives of those dealing with poverty related issues in the Sandtown-Winchester and surrounding communities.
 In 2000, Intersection of Change began to address the overwhelming epidemic of drug abuse in our communities and created Martha’s Place in direct response to the unmet need for long-term recovery services for women.